Corollarium/localtls/README.md

 You probably want to start dnsserver in production like this:

-`python3 dnsserver.py --domain yourdomain.net --soa-master=ns1.yourdomain.net --soa-email=email@yourdomain.net --log-level ERROR --http-port 80 --http-index /somewhere/index.html`
+`python3 dnsserver.py --domain yourdomain.net --soa-master=ns1.yourdomain.net --soa-email=email@yourdomain.net --ns-servers=ns1.yourdomain.net,ns2.yourdomain.net --log-level ERROR --http-port 80 --http-index /somewhere/index.html`

 Run `python3 dnsserver.py --help` for a list of arguments.

 * `--domain`: REQUIRED.
 Your domain or subdomain.
 * `--soa-master`: STRONGLY RECOMMENDED.
 Primary master name server for SOA record.
 You should fill this to be compliant to RFC 1035.
 * `--soa-email`: STRONGLY RECOMMENDED.
 Email address for administrator for SOA record.
 You should fill this to be compliant to RFC 1035.
+* `--ns-servers`: STRONGLY RECOMMENDED.
+The list of nameservers, separated by commas, for the NS record.
 * `--dns-port`: DNS server port.
 Defaults to 53.
 You need to be root on linux to run this on a port < 1024.
 * `--dns-fallback`: The DNS fallback server.
 This server can be used as full DNS resolver in your network, falling back to this server.
 * `--domain-ipv4`: The ipv4 for the naked domain.
 Defaults to the server IPV4.